Leukemia: Types, Symptoms, Diagnosis & Treatment

 Acute leukemia

-A faster-growing leukemia that often needs treatment started quickly.
+A fast-growing leukemia that often requires treatment to start quickly.

 Chronic leukemia